Paving the way for transitions --- a case for Weyl geometry

 As we are working with geodesics of weight $-1$, $w(X)=-1$, and $w(g)=2$, energy expressions for photons with regard to cosmological observers are {\em independent} of scale gauge; so is {\em cosmological redshift}.

 In the standard view the warp function $a(\tau)$ is considered as an expansion of space with the cosmological time parameter $\tau$.
-After an embedding of Einstein gravity into the IWOD generalization this view is no longer mandatory.\footnote{Every Riemannian model $(M, g)$ with Lorentzian spacetime $M$ and metric $g$ can easily be considered as an integrable Weyl geometric model with Weyl metric $[(g,0)]$.
+After an embedding of Einstein gravity into iWOD this view is no longer mandatory.\footnote{Every Riemannian model $(M, g)$ with Lorentzian spacetime $M$ and metric $g$ can easily be considered as an integrable Weyl geometric model with Weyl metric $[(g,0)]$.
 If the dynamics is enhanced by a scalar field and scalar curvature of the model is $\neq 0$ the extension is dynamically non-trivial.
-For a discussion of consequences for the view of gravitational effects see \cite{Romero_ea:2012}. } Even more, it does no longer remain convincing.
-If electroweak coupling -- or any other mechanism leading to an analogous scale gauge behaviour -- is realistic, Robertson-Walker geometries are better considered in Weyl gauge, i.e., scaled to constant scalar curvature in the Weylian generalization rather than in Riemann gauge.
-In consequence, a large part of what appears as ``space expansion'' $a(\tau)$ in present cosmology, perhaps even all of it, becomes encoded after rescaling to Weyl gauge in the scale connection $\varphi$ after rescaling to Weyl gauge.
+For a discussion of consequences for the view of gravitational effects see \cite{Romero_ea:2012}. } Even more, it is no longer convincing.
+If electroweak coupling -- or any other mechanism leading to an analogous scale gauge behaviour -- is realistic, Friedman-Robertson-Walker geometries are better considered in Weyl gauge, i.e., scaled to constant scalar curvature in the Weylian generalization, than in Riemann gauge.
+In consequence, a large part of what appears as ``space expansion'' $a(\tau)$ in present cosmology, perhaps even all of it, is encoded by the scale connection $\varphi$ after rescaling to Weyl gauge.

 In the result, the {\em cosmological redshift need not (exclusively) be due to expansion; it can just as well be a result of field theoretic effects expressed by the scale connection} (or, equivalently in Riemann gauge, by a ``varying cosmological constant'' and ``varying'' particle masses and measuring units, regulated by the scalar field).\footnote{See \cite{Scholz:BerlinEnglish,Scholz:FoP,Poulis/Salim:2011}.} A similar argument that redshift may result from ``varying particle masses'' was recently given in the framework of JBD gravity by \cite{Wetterich:2013} .\footnote{Wetterich's reputation in the physics community helped to bring his argument into the {\em Nature} online journal http://www.nature.com/news/cosmologist-claims-universe-may-not-be-expanding-1.13379.}